jvanstraten/fletcher_streams/README.md

 briefly; if stream $S$ is listed before stream $S'$ in the type, stream $S$ acts as a command stream for stream $S'$.

-The described river consists of root domain $X$, which is constructed by merging the root domains of the child types $X_{0..n-1}$ into one.
+The described River consists of root domain $X$, which is constructed by merging the root domains of the child types $X_{0..n-1}$ into one.
 If the root of all the child types have the same value for $f$ (the flattening flag), the following holds: